OxfordHCC/Aretha/README.md

 3. Enable or disable IoT Refine on boot by running `sudo systemctl {enable|disable} iotrefine`

+4. To have chromium point at iotrefine on login, copy and fill out logintask-sample.desktop and move it to ~/.config/autostart/

 ## Configure Device Names

 Device names will initially display as MAC addresses.
 To assign a 'friendly' name to a device, use the `SetDevice` API endpoint: